Toilet paper: Color and design

-Colored toilet paper in colors such as pink, lavender, light blue, light green, purple, green, and light yellow (so that one could choose a color of toilet paper that matched or complemented the color of one's bathroom) was commonly sold in the United States from the 1960s.
-Up until 2004, Scott was one of the last remaining U.S. manufacturers to still produce toilet paper in beige, blue, and pink.
+Colored toilet paper in colors such as pink, lavender, light blue, light green, purple, green, and light yellow (so that one could choose a color of toilet paper that matched or complemented the color of one's bathroom) was commonly sold in the US from the 1960s.
+Up until 2004, Scott was one of the last remaining US manufacturers to still produce toilet paper in beige, blue, and pink.
 However, the company has since cut production of colored paper altogether.

 Colored toilet paper remains commonly available in some European countries.
 Here in solid color toilet paper base, apart from the natural tones between white and gray or beige, pastel shades prevail: pink, apricot, light yellow and light blue.
 In rare cases, pale purple or pale green can be found.
 However, rich colors are rarely used, such as black, wine red, neon green, royal blue.
 Flat printed toilet paper is uncommon.
 If there is printing, it is often one color.
 Common print colors are pink and pinkish red, also blue, more rarely purple, orange, brown or green.